Complaint Procedures Against Members

 All members are afforded an opportunity to appeal decisions made.
 Complaints can be made by members; however,the primary focus of COPE is protection of the consumer and not the reporter.

-Please read the following procedures before downloading a complaint form.
+Please read the following procedures before downloading a complaint form at the bottom of this page.

 The following procedures shall be followed in instituting and resolving complaints that a Member of the Association has violated the Code of Professional Ethics (CODE) and/or Constitution & Bylaws (C&B) of the Association.